-Do you like swimming, kayaking, canoeing, fishing, tubing, SUPing (stand up paddleboarding), cycling, golfing, hiking, camping, bird watching, geocaching or horseback riding?
+Do you like swimming, kayaking, canoeing, fishing, tubing, stand up paddleboarding, cycling, golfing, hiking, camping, bird watching, geocaching, or horseback riding?
 (Whew!)
-If yes, then you’ll find the perfect outdoor adventure in Lexington and Rockbridge County, Virginia.
+If yes, then you’ll enjoy discovering these and other outdoor adventure and recreation options in and around Lexington VA.

-The silhouette of House Mountain is one of the most recognizable landmarks near Lexington, VA.
+House Mountain The silhouette of House Mountain is one of the most recognizable landmarks near Lexington, VA.
 House Mountain is actually comprised of two peaks, Big House and Little House.
 The 2-mile trail up to the Saddle (an old orchard) is relatively moderate, and the round trip (4 miles) takes about 2.5 hours.
 For an all-day challenge (8 miles round trip), follow the steep trails that split off from the Saddle to ascend the two peaks.